Ater Majok: 2020–21 season

 On 20 August 2020, Majok signed with Al-Arabi of the Qatari Basketball League.

 In February 2020, Majok signed with US Monastir for the 2020 BAL season.
 The BAL season was however cancelled due to the COVID-19 pandemic.
 Nevertheless, Majok was on the roster for the 2021 season.

 2021–22 season

 On August 30, 2021, Majok signed with Beirut Club of the Lebanese Basketball League.

 In October 2021, Majok returned to Tunisia when he signed with Ezzahra Sports.

 On March 2, 2022, Majok was announced to be on the roster of US Monastir for the 2022 BAL season, his second stint with the team and his second appearance in the BAL.
 He played as an African import due to his South Sudanese heritage.
 Majok and Monastir won the 2022 BAL Finals and captured the club's first African title.
 He was named the Defensive Player of the Year and was given a place in the league's All-First Team and All-Defensive Team as well.

 In June 2022, Majok joined the Piratas de La Guaira of the Venezuelan SuperLiga.

 2022–23 season

-In March 2023, Majok signed with Petro de Luanda.
+In March 2023, Majok signed with Angolan club Petro de Luanda, the opponents of Monastir in the previous season's BAL final.
+He only signed a contract for the BAL, and went on to finish fourth with Petro.

+In August 2023, Majok joined Rwandan club Patriots BBC for the remainder of the Rwanda Basketball League (RBL).

+2023–24 season

+In September 2023, Majok joined the Libyan champions Al Ahly Benghazi.

+In May 2024, Majok returned to US Monastir for a third stint with the Tunisian champions.

+2024–25 season

+In October 2024, Majok signed with the Kenyan national champions Nairobi City Thunder for the 2024–25 season.
+Majok joined ASC Ville de Dakar for the main 2025 BAL season, which began in April.

+On June 20, 2025, Majok joined Burundian champions Urunani for the playoffs of the Burundian Basketball Championship.